Student Health and Well-Being

 School Security has the mission of strengthening security and safety practices to provide a safe and secure environment in which children can learn.
 The Office of Safety and Security works with school administrators and the school system’s support functions to coordinate various resources and prevent disruption and crime from occurring on school property.

 The Office of Safety and Security works collaboratively with the Howard County Police Department (HCPD) and its School Resource Officers (SROs).
-We also use private security contractors to assist our efforts to limit crime and school disruption.
+The school system also uses private security contractors to assist our efforts to limit crime and school disruption.
 During the school year, training sessions are held with school-based staff to educate administrators on various security issues.
 All staff members share the responsibility for ensuring the security of school buildings and the safety of students, staff and visitors.

 School Resource Officers (SROs)